-Boathouse: means an accessory building that is not serviced and does not contain habitable living space, has an opening to the water of an appropriate size to accommodate a boat.
+Boathouse: A building that is designed and used solely for the purpose of storing and docking boats and related equipment.
+The structure does not contain habitable space, water and/or sanitary servicing and has an opening to the water of an appropriate size to accommodate a boat.